 Construction.
 Construction activities associated with the proposed project would involve the use of heavy equipment, ground disturbance, tree removal, and temporary lane closures along roadways.
 The construction sites would be visible from roadways, sidewalks, and windows of nearby uses.
 However, the potential disruption to views in the project site would be short-term because construction of the canopies is only expected to take approximately five months, with construction equipment and the level of activity varying during the different stages of construction.
-In addition, only one or two station entrances/exits would be under construction at any one time The construction sites.
+In addition, only one or two station entrances/exits would be under construction at any one time The construction sites would be fenced to keep the public from encroaching into the construction sites.
 However, chainlink fencing would be used to maintain views across the construction sites.